Learning while Deploying: Fleet-Scale Reinforcement Learning for Generalist Robot Policies

-Imagine bringing home a single robot to be your all-in-one kitchen assistant—you want it to brew your morning Gongfu tea, make fresh juice in the afternoon, and mix the perfect cocktail at night.
-While it might have been trained extensively in a lab, in your house, the counter is slightly higher, the fruit is shaped differently, and your cocktail shaker is transparent.
-Pre-trained Vision-Language-Action (VLA) models provide an incredible starting point, yet real-world deployment is never a fixed test distribution.
-This leaves a critical, unsolved challenge: how do we take the heterogeneous experience generated across a fleet of robots and use it to post-train a single, generalist model across a wide range of tasks simultaneously?
+Imagine bringing home a single robot as your all-in-one kitchen assistant—you want it to brew your morning Gongfu tea, make fresh juice in the afternoon, and mix the perfect cocktail at night.
+While it might have been trained extensively in a lab, in your house, the counter is slightly higher, the fruit varies in shape, and your cocktail shaker is transparent.
+Pretrained Vision-Language-Action (VLA) models provide a strong starting point, yet real-world deployment is never a fixed test distribution.
+This leaves a critical, unsolved challenge: how do we take the heterogeneous experience generated across a fleet of robots and use it to post-train a single generalist model across a wide range of tasks simultaneously?

 A Generalist Learns Beyond Demonstrations

 Some robot learning systems have explored data flywheels: deploying a policy, collecting new robot data, extracting high-quality behaviors, and training the next policy to imitate them.
-While this supports scalable improvement, it still treats deployment mainly as a source of expert demonstrations.
-Prior post-training systems mainly focus on specialist policies, leaving fleet-scale post-training of a single generalist policy across diverse tasks unresolved.
+While this supports scalable improvement, it still treats deployment primarily as a way to collect expert demonstrations.
+In addition, prior post-training systems mainly focus on specialist policies, leaving open the question of how to continually improve a single generalist VLA policy across diverse tasks.

-Real robot deployment produces more than good actions to copy.
-Successful executions, failed attempts, partial progress, failure recoveries, and human interventions are all we can use.
+Real-world robot deployment generates a broader range of learning signals than successful trajectories alone.
+Successful executions, failed attempts, partial progress, failure recoveries, and human interventions can all provide useful learning signals.
 This is where LWD differs from existing imitation-based policy updates.
 Instead of filtering deployment experience into a smaller set of high-quality demonstrations, LWD learns from the entire spectrum of robot experience.
-The key is that LWD does not rely on imitation learning, it uses offline-to-online reinforcement learning to convert heterogeneous robot experience into policy extraction.
+The key is that LWD does not rely on imitation learning for post-training; instead, it uses offline-to-online reinforcement learning to convert heterogeneous robot experience into policy improvement.

 An Offline-to-Online RL Data Flywheel